 How to get started?
 Simply select an expert according to their background and field of expertise, book a date and provide a link to your portfolio with a clear question or goal to start with.
 A 77% of our alumni say the experience was positive beyond their expectations.
 Take advantage of working remotely, when you need it, and enjoy this innovative way of collaboration.

 Arianna Rinaldo is a freelance professional working with photography at a wide range.
-Since 2012 she is the artistic director of Cortona On The Move in Italy.
-She is also curator of photography for PhEST, festival of contemporary art focused on the Mediterranean.
+From 2012 to 2021 she has been the artistic director of Cortona On The Move in Italy.
+She is now the Curator of Photography for PhEST, festival of contemporary art focused on the Mediterranean.
 She was the director of OjodePez magazine, the bilingual documentary photography quarterly published by LaFabrica, Madrid, for 7 years.
 Arianna’s relationship with photography started in 1998 in New York, as Archive Director at Magnum Photos.
 Back in Italy in 2001, she joined Colors magazine as photo editor.
 Based in Milan from 2004 to 2011, Arianna worked as a freelance curator for exhibits and book projects, and a photo consultant for publications, among which 4 years at D, the weekend supplement of La Repubblica.
 Based in Barcelona since 2012, Arianna continues to develop photography projects at an international level, and teaches workshops, explores photo festivals, and is intrigued by amazing stories told through images.
 Arianna collaborates with publishing houses for special projects and is a regular participant in portfolio reviews and jury panels worldwide, as well as speaker and lecturer.
 She has been conducting workshops and masterclasses in various venues, festivals and photography schools in Europe.

 Federico Clavarino (1984) is an Italian photographer based between Madrid and London.
 After attending a Master Course in literature and creative writing at Alessandro Baricco's Scuola Holden, in 2007 he moved to Madrid where he started studying photography at BlankPaper School with Fosi Vegue.
 Two years later he was already working on his personal photography projects, and in 2010 he published his first short essay, La Vertigine.
 His first book, Ukraina Pasport, came out the following year, receiving the PhotoEspaña Honourable Mention as best book of 2011.
 At the same time he began working as a teacher for BlankPaper School, where he taught until 2017.
 In September 2014 the London-based publisher Akina Books brought out his second book, Italia o Italia.
 The work received good reviews from a number of critics and the original photographs were exhibited in 2015 at the International Photography Festival of Rome.
 In April 2016 Dalpine published his third book, The Castle, which was exhibited in various festivals (PhotoEspaña 2016, Les Rencontres d'Arles 2017) and galleries (Viasaterna in Milan, Temple in Paris) around Europe.
 Another of his current projects, Hereafter, received the La Caixa Foundation Fotopres grant in 2014.
 The work was exhibited for the first time at CaixaForum in Barcelona in February 2017 and will soon be made into a book.
 He currently teaches and lectures internationally, collaborating with schools, universities, institutions and festivals around Europe.